Supporting the greater Franklin County business community by promoting leadership, citizenship and workforce development.

-Since 1985 over 640 area residents have graduated from the LFC Community program.
-With expanded offerings in 2009 with the addition of our LFC Youth program, we are able to provide more opportunities for leadership skills development to a broader audience.
+Since 1985 over 700 area residents have graduated from the LFC Community program.
+In 2009 LFC expanded with the addition of our LFC Youth program providing more opportunities for leadership skill development to a broader audience.

 Designed and delivered by a dedicated base of community volunteer business leaders, our LFC programs provide a unique venue for personal and professional development.
 LFC steering committees (most members are LFC alumni) deliver these quality programs year after year.
 Graduates continue to volunteer all over our county and participate in our active LFC Alumni group.